 When most people think of varicose veins, the picture that comes to mind is typically older women with bulging blue veins running up their shins and calves.
 While this may not be a misnomer, it certainly does not paint a complete picture of the different populations of people prone to varicose veins.
-Central Florida Vein & Vascular Center in Orlando wants to shed light on who may be more prone to varicose veins and what treatments will help them.

 How Vascular Veins Form